muhammedctgr/muhammedctgr/README.md

 Software Engineer
 ----------
-I'm an experienced IT Service specialist with focus in software engineering, IT Ops.
+I'm an experienced IT Service specialist with major focus in software engineering, IT Ops.

 * 🌍  Remote
 * 🖥️  See my [Portfolio](http://muhammedctgr.github.io)